Skip to Content

 2. Oregon Rent Control and Rent Increase Rules

-Oregon has statewide rent control, and it applies fully within Deschutes County.
-These rules regulate how often rent can be increased and by how much.
+Oregon has statewide rent control, which applies fully within Deschutes County.
+These Oregon Law Center standards regulate how often prices can be increased and by how much.

 Rent increase notice document highlighting changes to rental terms